MuchoLucho/mender-docs/09.Add-ons/20.Monitor/20.Monitoring-subsystems/docs.md

 This will lead the Mender UI to present the device in a critical monitoring state.
-Since there is no natural way to recover from this situation, we are using the last and optional argument to the `mender-monitorctl create dockerevents` command which stands for the number of seconds after which the Mender Monitor daemon sends an automatic OK.
+Since there is no natural way to recover from this situation, we are using the last and optional argument to the `mender-monitorctl create dockerevents` command which stands for the number of seconds after which the Mender Monitor daemon sends an automatic _OK_.
 In that way after 16s without a `kill` event on the container the device will recover to normal state.

 The resulting check uses the log monitor, as you can see with:

 ```bash
 cat /etc/mender-monitor/monitor.d/available/log_scanner_kill.sh
 ```